-Lisa Wong, director of technology, STEM teacher and mentor at Trinity Christian Academy in Addison, had no idea her and her husband’s trip to London to celebrate their 25th wedding anniversary would help her prepare TCA for the COVID-19 pandemic.
+Lisa Wong, director of technology, STEM teacher and mentor at Trinity Christian Academy in Addison, had no idea she and her husband’s trip to London to celebrate their 25th wedding anniversary would help her prepare TCA for the COVID-19 pandemic.

 During TCA’s spring break in early March 2020, just before COVID-19 began spreading at an unprecedented rate, Wong and her husband sat down in a small London church and heard something she calls, “a God thing.”